zulkhan99/ICT2206-WebSecurity/README.md

 # ICT2206-WebSecurity
-A browser extension that uses machine learning technique to alert users of web attacks checks SSL certificate of the website (creation and expiry date) checks for any malicious code
+A command line tool that does web analyses using Machine learning